GameActions/GameActions/README.md

 An action instance does _something_ when its Act or StartActing method gets called.

 ## Container actions - ActionSet and ActionSequence
-An action that calls the Act method of its level-1 children, all at once (ActionSet), or one by one in order (ActionSequence).
+These are actions that call the Act method of the actions in their level-1 children, all at once (ActionSet), or one by one in order (ActionSequence).

 ## List of provided actions
 TODO